Raymond Loewy: Foundation

 In 1992, Viola and Laurence Loewy, with the support of British American Tobacco, established the Raymond Loewy Foundation in Hamburg, Germany.
 The foundation was established to preserve the memory of Raymond Loewy and promote the discipline of industrial design.
 An annual award of €50,000 is granted to outstanding designers, in recognition of their lifetime achievements.
 Notable grantees include Karl Lagerfeld, Philippe Starck and Dieter Rams.

 Design philosophy

 In 1998, Loewy's daughter, Laurence, established Loewy Design in Atlanta, Georgia, to manage her father's continued interests in the United States.
-In 2006, the Loewy Gallery, opened in Roanoke, Virginia, through the supportive efforts of the O. Winston Link Museum, the local business community, art patrons, Laurence Loewy, David Hagerman, and Ross Stansfield.
+In 2006, the Loewy Gallery opened in Roanoke, Virginia through the supportive efforts of the O. Winston Link Museum, the local business community, and art patrons Laurence Loewy, David Hagerman, and Ross Stansfield.
 Laurence died of natural causes October 15, 2008, and is survived by her husband David Hagerman.
 Hagerman is the representative for the Estate of Raymond Loewy, which remains dedicated to reintroducing Loewy's design philosophy of MAYA, or "most advanced, yet acceptable", to a new generation, through design exhibitions, publications, and documentaries.
-In October 2017, the documentary, Raymond Loewy: designer of American dreams, originally conceived by Laurence Loewy, premiered to Paris audiences.
+In October 2017, the documentary, "Raymond Loewy: designer of American dreams", originally conceived by Laurence Loewy, premiered to Paris audiences.
 The film has aired on the French Arte channel.